canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

 The command doesn't exist despite being part of our snap and installed!
 Indeed, snaps don't expose anything to the user by default (command, services, etc.).
-We have to do this explicitly and that's exactly what you are going to tackle in the next step!
+We have to do this explicitly and that's exactly what you are going to tackle next!

 negative
 : If it *does* work for you, you should verify that it's the correct `hello` command.
 Check the